 Also check out:

 You could also easily add more points!
 If your country is a kingdom, who sits on the throne?
 What are its most valued laws?
 You could even add a few phrases in each country’s language!
 Personally, I like to add swear words; my characters tend to have a swearing problem (Doran and Ash especially), and it makes them more real.

 If one or more of your countries is based on a real place, you can draw information from that.
 Vaska is loosely based on Estonia, so some of the details above reflect Estonian culture.
 Of course, Vaska is a fictional place, so there are plenty of differences, too!

-If you want to do a little more prep, check out my series on world building here.
+If you want to do a little more prep, start my series on world building here.
 Just remember not to over-prepare 😉

 Over-preparing is a risk especially where your world is concerned, because your world is such a great tool for making your book more believable.
 It’s easy to get caught up in all those little details that make a country unique, and before you know it you’re too worried about getting some details wrong to continue.

 Getting stuck or not remembering a certain detail is likely with big projects like NaNoWriMo, but it doesn’t have to stall you.
 When I get stuck and can’t remember a name, for example, or haven’t named a country yet, I use placeholders.